krumIO/dependency-analyzer/README.md

 Running

 ```
-depa -e php js -d ./myPhpProject/ -o myPhpProjectAnalysis.json
+depa -e php js -d ./myPhpProject/ -o myPhpProjectAnalysis.json -t json
 ```

-will analyze the `./myPhpProject/` directory for `*.php` and `*.js` files and write the output to the `myPhpProjectAnalysis.json` file.
+will analyze the `./myPhpProject/` directory for `*.php` and `*.js` files and write the output to the `myPhpProjectAnalysis.json` file in the `json` format

 *NOTE: `js` is not yet supported.*